-Generally, any acquisition that occurs early (prior to approval of a project's Environmental Document) is not eligible for Federal participation.
+Generally, any acquisition that occurs early (prior to approval of a project's NEPA document) is not eligible for Federal participation.
 However the State may undertake early acquisition under 23 CFR 710.501 for corridor preservation, access management, or other purposes (See Exhibit 6-8).
 Prior approval from FHWA is necessary to ensure Federal-aid participation.

-The following early acquisitions are available prior to an Environmental Document:
+The following early acquisitions are available prior to a NEPA document: